biosustain/lifelike/appserver/neo4japp/services/annotations/README.md

 Since each word in a PDF document is sequential, we can use their positional index as `intervals` and use an `Interval Tree` to find overlaps.
 Once overlaps are found, we choose based on entity precedence or if they're the same entities, then we choose the longer term.
 The entity precedence can be found in `neo4japp/services/annotations/constants.py`, look for `ENTITY_TYPE_PRECEDENCE`.

-There were plans to not do this, and allow the user to choose on the UI which words they want, so we might need to remove the interval tree in the future.
+There were plans to drop this, and allow the user to choose on the UI which words they want, so we might need to remove the interval tree in the future.

 ## Enrichment Annotation
 The enrichment table goes through the same annotation pipeline, but with some extra pre and post processing steps.
 We want each cell in the enrichment table to be counted as a `"separate paper"`, this is to avoid overlapping words.
 The overlapping words create an issue because we can potentially lose a word in one cell, because it was part of a longer one in a neighboring cell.